 - 1 Tbsp.
 Chia Seeds

-- Make your flax eggs and let sit in the a medium sized bowl for a few minutes to come together.
+- Make your flax eggs and let sit in the medium-sized bowl for a few minutes to come together.

-- Next, add the applesauce, lemon juice and zest, coconut oil, maple syrup, almond milk, coconut sugar, baking soda, vanilla and salt.
+- Next, add the applesauce, lemon juice, and zest, coconut oil, maple syrup, almond milk, coconut sugar, baking soda, vanilla and salt.
 Stir to combine.
 (Note: The batter will fizz like crazy.
 Just let it do its thing.
-Its the baking soda reacting to acid from the lemons.
+It is the baking soda reacting with acid from the lemons.
 Science, yo.)